 Back pain can be considered a disability if it has a significant impact on your productivity and daily life.
 In this case, adjustments to your living and working environment are necessary.

-What work when you have back problems?
+What work to do when you have back problems?

 When you suffer from back problems, you should choose a job with an ergonomic environment that does not require strain on your back.
-Jobs that allow you to change position and maintain a correct position for your back should be favored so as not to aggravate your back problems.
+Jobs that allow you to change positions and maintain a correct position for your back should be favored so as not to aggravate your back problems.